Introduction -Corporation Tax (UK)

 Pay Corporation Tax to HMRC

-In today’s world, most companies opt to pay Corporation Tax online.
-Notably, you can still pay at the Post Office or Bank counter, however paying via cheque through the post is no longer available.
-Key to note, paying online via the HMRC website or through your company’s internet banking is much quicker.
+In today’s world, most UK contracting companies opt to pay Corporation Tax online.
+What’s more, you can still pay at the Post Office or Bank counter, however paying via cheque through the post is no longer available.
+If you pay online via the HMRC website or through your company’s internet banking it is much quicker.
 Therefore, when we look at the most common methods on how to pay Corporation Tax, a company can pay CT in several ways.
-To summarise, most limited company contractors now pay their CT by internet banking; however, if you pay by card, please note:
+To summarise, most limited company contractors now pay their CT by internet banking; however, if you pay by card:

 - There is a fee if you pay by corporate credit card or debit card.